 - Teamship Development – Innovative practices for establishing and promoting individual program and institution wide teams; description of successful community/business/college collaborations and partnerships.

 The Professor of the Year Award was established in 1975 and is given annually to honor excellence in teaching.
 The award is based on excellence in the classroom; impact on students, both in and out of class; contributions to the department, the college, and the profession; contributions to curriculum development; and community service.

-Award recipients receive a $1000 stipend from the college, a framed certificate, formal recognition at the college’s Staff Recognition Dinner, a nomination for several state and national faculty recognition awards, and a feature in the college’s annual Applause!
-Applause! publication.
+Award recipients receive formal recognition at the college’s Staff Recognition Dinner and will be nominated for several state and national faculty recognition awards.
 Additionally, the award recipient serves as the Grand Marshal for the College’s graduation ceremony.